 From the point of view of cosmology, the defining property of keV mass sterile neutrinos is that they behave as warm dark matter (WDM).
-In contrast to CDM, warm particles are kinematically energetic at early times and thus free stream out of small-scale primordial perturbations, inducing a cut-off in the power spectrum of density fluctuations.
+In contrast to cold dark matter (CDM), warm particles are kinematically energetic at early times and thus free stream out of small-scale primordial perturbations, inducing a cutoff in the power spectrum of density fluctuations.
 On large scales unaffected by the free streaming cut-off, structure formation is very similar in CDM and sterile neutrino cosmologies (and in WDM in general), but on scales comparable to or smaller than the cut-off, structure formation proceeds in a fundamentally different way in the two cases.
-No haloes form below a certain mass scale determined by the cut-off and the formation of small haloes above the cut-off is delayed (see Colín et al. 2000; Bode et al. 2001; Avila-Reese et al. 2001; Viel et al. 2005; Lovell et al. 2012; Schneider et al. 2012; Bose et al. 2016b,a)
+No haloes form below a certain mass scale determined by the cut-off and the formation of small haloes above the cut-off is delayed (see Colín, Avila-Reese & Valenzuela 2000; Avila-Reese et al. 2001; Bode, Ostriker & Turok 2001; Viel et al. 2005; Lovell et al. 2012; Schneider et al. 2012; Bose et al. 2016a,b)

-For a 7 keV sterile neutrino, the cut-off mass is $\sim 10^9 M\odot$.
+For a 7 keV sterile neutrino, the cut-off mass is $\sim 10^9$ M{\odot}.
 Thus, potentially observable differences from CDM would emerge on subgalactic scales and at high redshifts when the delayed onset of structure formation might become apparent.
-The Local Group and the early Universe are thus good hunting grounds for tell-tale signs that might distinguish warm from cold dark matter.
-There is now a wealth of observational data for small galaxies in the Local Group (e.g. Koposov et al. 2008; McConnachie 2012), as well as measurements of the abundance of galaxies at high redshifts (e.g. McLure et al. 2013; Bouwens et al. 2015) and estimates of the redshift of reionisation (Ade et al. 2015).
-One might hope that these data could constrain the parameters of WDM models (e.g. Schultz et al. 2014; Abazajian 2014; Calura et al. 2014; Dayal et al. 2015a,b; Governato et al. 2015; Lovell et al. 2015; Maio & Viel 2015: Bozek et al. 2016).
+The Local Group and the early Universe are thus good hunting grounds for tell-tale signs that might distinguish warm from CDM.
+There is now a wealth of observational data for small galaxies in the Local Group (e.g. Koposov et al. 2008; McConnachie 2012), as well as measurements of the abundance of galaxies at high redshifts (e.g. McLure et al. 2013; Bouwens et al. 2015) and estimates of the redshift of reionization (Planck Collaboration XIII 2016).
+One might hope that these data could constrain the parameters of WDM models (e.g. Abazajian 2014; Calura, Menci & Gallazzi 2014; Schultz et al. 2014; Dayal et al. 2015a; Dayal, Mesinger & Pacucci 2015b; Governato et al. 2015; Maio & Viel 2015; Bozek et al. 2016; Lovell et al. 2016).

-In this work, we address these questions using the Durham semi-analytic model of galaxy formation, GALFORM (Cole et al. 2000; Lacey et al. 2015), applied both to CDM and sterile neutrino dark matter.
-The model follows the formation of galaxies in detail using a Monte Carlo technique for calculating halo merger trees and well-tested models for the baryon physics that result in the formation of visible galaxies.
+In this work, we address these questions using the Durham semianalytic model of galaxy formation, GALFORM (Cole et al. 2000; Lacey et al. 2016), applied both to CDM and sterile neutrino dark matter.
+The model follows the formation of galaxies in detail using a Monte Carlo technique for calculating halo merger trees and welltested models for the baryon physics that result in the formation of visible galaxies.
 GALFORM predicts the properties of the galaxy population at all times.
 This approach has the advantage that it can easily generate large statistical samples of galaxies at high resolution for a variety of dark matter models which would be prohibitive in terms of computational time with the current generation of hydrodynamic simulations.

 This paper is structured as follows.
-In Section 2 we introduce the concept of sterile neutrinos and the models considered in this paper.
-In Section 3 we describe the astrophysical motivation behind this work, as well as the semi-analytic model, GALFORM, used in our analysis.
-Our results are presented in Section 4 and our main conclusions summarised in Section 5.
+In Section 2, we introduce the concept of sterile neutrinos and the models considered in this paper.
+In Section 3, we describe the astrophysical motivation behind this work, as well as the semi-analytic model, GALFORM, used in our analysis.
+Our results are presented in Section 4 and our main conclusions summarized in Section 5.